Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 “Qualified tangible personal property” includes, but is not limited to:

-• Equipment or devices used or required to operate, control, regulate, or maintain the machinery, including, but not limited to, computers, data-processing equipment, and computer software, together with all repair and replacement parts with a useful life of one or more years, whether purchased separately or in conjunction with a complete machine and regardless of whether the machine or component parts are assembled by the qualified person or another party.
-(See Useful Life on Industry Topics tab)
+- Equipment or devices used or required to operate, control, regulate, or maintain the machinery, including but not limited to computers, data-processing equipment, and computer software, together with all repair and replacement parts with a useful life of one or more years, whether purchased separately or in conjunction with a complete machine, and regardless of whether the machine or component parts are assembled by the qualified person or another party.
+(See Useful Life on the Industry Topics page.)

-• Operational equipment (i.e. computers, tablets, printers, servers) used to run the manufacturing equipment are eligible for the exemption under this program provided they are used for qualifying activities.
+- Operational equipment (that is, computers, tablets, printers, servers) used to run the manufacturing equipment are eligible for the exemption under this program provided they are used for qualifying activities.

-• Tangible personal property used in pollution control that meets standards established by this state or any local or regional governmental agency within this state.
-(See Pollution Control on Industry Topics tab)
+- Tangible personal property used in pollution control meeting or exceeding standards established by this state or by any local or regional governmental agency within this state.
+(See Pollution Control on the Industry Topics page.)

-• Special purpose buildings and foundations used as an integral part of the manufacturing, processing, refining, fabricating, or recycling process, or that constitute a research or storage facility used during those processes.
+- Special purpose buildings and foundations used as an integral part of the manufacturing, processing, refining, fabricating, or recycling process, or that constitute a research or storage facility used during those processes.
 Buildings used solely for warehousing purposes after completion of those processes are not included.
-(See Special Purpose Buildings on Industry Topics tab)
+(See Special Purpose Buildings on the Industry Topics page.)

-• Beginning January 1, 2018, the definition of qualified tangible personal property is expanded to include special purpose buildings and foundations used as an integral part of the generation or production, storage or distribution of electric power.
+- Beginning January 1, 2018, the definition of “qualified tangible personal property” was expanded to include special purpose buildings and foundations used as an integral part of the generation or production, storage or distribution of electric power.

 “Qualified tangible personal property” does not include:

-• Consumables with a useful life of less than one year.
-Tangible personal property that is deducted under RTC sections 17201 and 17255 or section 24356 on a state franchise or income tax return shall be deemed to have a useful life of one or more years.
+- Consumables with a useful life of less than one year.
+Tangible personal property that is deducted under R&TC sections 17201 and 17255 or 24356 on a state franchise or income tax return shall be deemed to have a useful life of one or more years according to R&TC section 6377.1.

-• Tangible personal property used primarily in administration, general management, or marketing.
-Even though your NAICS code is eligible for the exemption, purchases made for other activities of your operations (i.e. distribution, sales) are not eligible for the exemption.
+- Tangible personal property used primarily in administration, general management, or marketing.
+Even though your NAICS code is eligible for the exemption, purchases made for other activities of your operations, such as distribution and sales, are not eligible for the exemption.

 Qualified Uses